The Red centre of Australia – Uluru/Ayers Rock

 Uluru, also known as Ayers Rock, is a large sandstone rock formation in the middle of Australia.
 It is in the Northern Territory.
-The rock is sacred to the aboriginal people of the area.
+The rock is sacred to the aboriginal people of the area and climbing the rock is not considered as respecting the rock.
 The rock formation stands 348 meters high and has a total circumference of 9.4 kilometers.

 How to get there?